 Since the 1980s, I have conceptualized, articulated and worked within a new genre of video art for which I have coined the term “aesthetic ethnography.”
-This term refers to processes and form which attempt to illuminate people and cultures n specific historical moments and places through an aesthetic rather than a scientific methodology Aesthetic ethnography is a hybrid intellectual art form which exists at the margins of video art, anthropology and cultural studies.
-At the conceptual level the pieces within this genre explore the margins between fact and fiction--excavating the subjective and creative dynamic of historical memory.
+This term refers to processes and form which attempt to illuminate people and cultures in specific historical moments and places through an aesthetic rather than a scientific methodology.
+Aesthetic ethnography is a hybrid intellectual art form which exists at the margins of video art, anthropology and cultural studies.
+At the conceptual level, the pieces within this genre explore the margins between fact and fiction--excavating the subjective and creative dynamic of historical memory.
 The work centers upon the intersection between individuals and cultures and focuses not on what happened collectively or individually but on how what happened has been cast up--by individuals, by cultures.

 -Hans Breder, Threshold states